0x5b3a/4cx0-automation/README.md

 # 4cx0-Automation Script
-The aim of this script to be a full automated custom installer *after* installing the main distro.
+The aim of this script to be a fully automated custom installer **after** installing the main distro.
 ---

 ### TODO